solid/notifications/webhook-subscription-2021.md

 If the token is not valid or the user does not have READ access to the resource, the Pod will return 403 to the server client.

-#### 6. Receive subscription URL and metadata
+#### 6. Receive subscription response
-The Pod returns a subscription URL to the subscribing server.
+The Pod returns a subscription resopnse the subscribing server.

 ```http
 Content-Type: application/ld+json